 Reflective teachers are more likely to develop reflective learners.
 If teachers practise reflection they can more effectively encourage learners to reflect on, analyse, evaluate and improve their own learning.
 These are key skills in developing them to become independent learners, highlighting the important role of teachers as reflective practioners.

 When we reflect we must be honest.
 At least honest with yourself about your choices, success, mistakes, and growth.
 Self-reflection acts as a constant reminder to stay humble and continue working hard to achieve results.

 If you’d like to find out more about teacher reflection, download our FREE practical guide to 'Enabling effective teacher reflection'.

 How to reflect on teaching: getting started with reflective practice and tools to help

 The first and most important step of reflective practice is to gather information about what happens in the classroom, so it can be unpicked and analysed.
 Here are some different ways of doing this:

 After each lesson teachers can write in a notebook or in the notes section of your phone about what happened.
 You could even send yourself a voice note.
 Note your reactions and feelings as well as those of the students.
 This relies on you remembering to do it, and your ability to recall the details, which means it’s not as thorough or reliable as other methods.

 A video recording of your lesson is valuable because it gives you an unaltered and unbiased view of how effective your lesson was from both a teacher and student perspective.
-A video also acts as an additional set of eyes to catch disruptive behavior that they may not have spotted at the time.
+A video also acts as an additional set of eyes to catch disruptive behaviour that they may not have spotted at the time.
 It also means you can come back to it at a convenient time, and watch a short clip, rather than having to remember to take notes or rely on your memory.